 Naturally, you should always follow the instructions your vet gives you first and foremost.
 If those instructions are different from the tips listed here, make sure to favor what your vet tells you.

-Aside from that, the following tips can help you to keep your dog safe and allow the medication to be effective:
+Aside from that, the following tips can help you to keep your dog safe and allow the Metoclopramide for dogs to be effective:

 - Provide the medication about half an hour prior to a meal

 - Follow the instructions provided with the medication carefully

 - Avoid ceasing medication or skipping doses unless your vet specifically tells you to do so

 - Provide doses daily, at the same time

 - Give your pet water with each dose